OHDSI/StudyProtocols/Study 2 - Treatment Pathways 12mo/README.md

 **SQL Version**

-- Open the dialect-specific version of the SQL script in your SQL console of choice.
+If you would like to run the study directly from SQL without using R, contact the study administrator listed on the Wiki page. - Open the dialect-specific version of the SQL script in your SQL console of choice.
 - Perform find/replace on the following parameters:

     - cdm_schema  :  replace with schema name of your CDM